rackerlabs/docs-core-infra-user-guide/cloud-interfaces/cli/setup-cli.rst

 .. note::
    :ref:`setup-api` provides more detail about these prerequisites.

-Beyond what you would need to use with the Control Panel or an API, you must have two additional tools to enable you to interact with the cloud by typing commands:
+You must also have the following tools to enable you to interact with the cloud by typing commands:

 * A terminal emulator such as